AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 - :ada:`T3_D6'Scale = 3`,
 - :ada:`T9_D12 = 9`.

-As you can see, the value of :ada:`'Scale` is directly related to the *delta* of the corresponding type declaration.
+As you can see, the value of :ada:`Scale` is directly related to the *delta* of the corresponding type declaration.

-Attribute: :ada:`'Round`
+Attribute: :ada:`Round`
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The :ada:`'Round` attribute rounds a value of any real type to the nearest value that is a multiple of the *delta* of the decimal fixed-point type, rounding away from zero if exactly between two such multiples.
+The :ada:`Round` attribute rounds a value of any real type to the nearest value that is a multiple of the *delta* of the decimal fixed-point type, rounding away from zero if exactly between two such multiples.